brettz9/eslint-config-ash-nazg/README.md

 - `eslint-plugin-compat` - Though its list of browsers to support is not added by our code, it is a basic enough of a need to remind one of its need to be present (and to avoid needing to add the rule for it).
-- `eslint-plugin-import` - Besides being peer dependencies of `standard`, this has some additional useful rules we apply.
+- `eslint-plugin-import-x` - Besides being peer dependencies of `standard`, this has some additional useful rules we apply.
 - `eslint-plugin-jsdoc` - provides a number of helpful rules for catching bad or incomplete JSDoc during development.
 Note that we do not impose